piotrmurach/tty-option/README.md

   BAR=BAR  Bar keyword description
 ```

+Note: Using required options is rather discouraged as these are typically expected to be optional.

 #### 2.5.10 validate

 Use the `validate` setting if you wish to ensure only inputs matching filter criteria are allowed.